Y0Coss/docs-fork/pages/network/load_balancer/order_freecertificate/guide.en-gb.md

 > @api {v1} /ipLoadbalancing GET /ipLoadbalancing/{serviceName}/task
 >

 - Returning the status of a particular task

 > [!api]
 >
 > @api {v1} /ipLoadbalancing GET /ipLoadbalancing/{serviceName}/task/{id}
 >

-Once the order is complete, the SSL Certificate is automatically installed on your OVH Load Balancer service.
+Once the order is complete, the SSL Certificate is automatically installed on your OVHcloud Load Balancer service.

 ## Go further